dillon-fouts/Hello_World/README.md

 ## Description
 Look over the two links provided in depthly to learn how github works.
 Look up examples projects to help you gain knowledge.
 ## How to Run Program
-- Counldn't run the program if needed
+- Couldn't run the program if needed
 ## Files Used
 - No files used
 - Don't understand how to use a file if needed